California Child Support Laws

 We offer an affordable, initial strategy session where we discuss your specific child support facts and your questions.
 If our firm is a good fit for your needs and we believe we can help you, we will then give you a quote for that representation.

-Below are a list of the topics we cover.
-You can click on any of the following links to jump ahead.
-We do suggest you sit back and read this whole Guide.
 If you are about to embark on a child support case, whether you are the one asking for support or believe you may face such a request against you, the time you invest in reading this may be very worth your while.

 We will cite to California Family Code sections throughout this page.
 Sometimes we will quote them and you will know that because we use quotes but most often we just summarize the parts of the code section we are discussing at that time.